Beaches – Direct Result of the Disaster – Legal Responsibility – Other Federal Agency – Sand Replacement

 |Applicant||Office of Coastal Protection and Restoration|

-Conclusion: Louisiana’s coastal barrier islands, as a whole, do not qualify as a “system” because they were not “built or manufactured” in accordance with a design, nor is the East Grand Terre Pass Barrier Island Restoration Project (BA-30) a “facility” because the Office of Coastal Protection and Restoration (Applicant) failed to demonstrate regular maintenance.
-Funding is also precluded because another Federal program is charged with the restoration of these islands.
+Conclusion: Louisiana’s coastal barrier islands, as a whole, do not qualify as a “system” because they were not “built or manufactured” in accordance with a design, nor is the West Belle Pass Headland Restoration Project (TE-52) a “facility” because the Applicant failed to demonstrate regular maintenance.
+Funding is also precluded because another Federal program is specifically charged with the restoration of these islands and headlands.

-Severe storm surge from Hurricane Isaac during the incident period August 26 to September 10, 2012 caused damage to sand fencing, a beach and dunes, as well as vegetative plantings that were part of BA-30.
-FEMA prepared Project Worksheet 1573 to document the repair work, finding sand fencing repairs eligible and the remainder of the work ineligible due to a lack of a regular maintenance plan and the work being the responsibility of another federal agency.
-On first appeal, the Applicant argued that: (1) the work is eligible because there is no other agency with specific authority to repair the damages in question; (2) FEMA’s denial of eligibility on the basis of purported legal authority of another federal agency is contrary to statute, regulation, and policy; (3) BA-30 is an eligible nonstructural project for shoreline stabilization designed to mimic, enhance, or restore natural stabilization systems per 44 C.F.R. § 206.345; and (4) BA-30 is an eligible facility because it does not require routine maintenance or FEMA should recognize inspection reports as sufficient to establish pre-disaster condition.
-The FEMA Region VI Regional Administrator determined that the work was not under the specific authority of another federal agency, but denied the first appeal finding that the natural features of BA-30 were not maintained and thus failed to meet the regulatory requirements to be considered an improved beach.
-On second appeal, the Applicant argues that FEMA’s denial is erroneous because BA-30 is an eligible “facility.”
+Severe storm surge from Hurricane Isaac during the incident period Aug.
+26 to Sept.
+10, 2012 caused damage to sand fencing, a beach and dunes, as well as a primary containment dike on TE-52.
+FEMA prepared Project Worksheet 1565 to document the repair work, finding the work ineligible due to a lack of a regular maintenance plan, responsibility of another federal agency, and the project was under construction at the time of the incident.
+On first appeal, the Applicant argued that: (1) the work is eligible as there is no other agency with specific authority to repair the damages in question, (2) FEMA’s denial of eligibility on the basis of purported legal authority of another federal agency is contrary to statute, regulation, and policy, (3) TE-52 is an eligible nonstructural project for shoreline stabilization designed to mimic, enhance, or restore natural stabilization systems per 44 C.F.R. § 206.345, (4) TE-52 is an eligible facility because it is does not require routine maintenance, or FEMA should recognize inspection reports as sufficient to establish pre-disaster condition, and (5) FEMA’s denial of eligibility on the basis that construction was not complete at the time of the disaster is contrary to FEMA policy.
+The FEMA Region VI Regional Administrator denied the first appeal finding that the natural features of TE-52 were not maintained and thus failed to meet the regulatory requirements to be considered an improved beach, the project was under construction and under the authority of the National Marine Fisheries Service (NMFS) Federal Contracting Officer at the time of the disaster, the cost share provision of the Coastal Wetlands Planning, Protection and Restoration Act (CWPPRA) does not allow FEMA to fund the state share, projects must meet eligibility requirements of 44 C.F.R.
+Part 206 subpart H before subpart J can be considered, and that FEMA is prohibited from funding the repairs due to the Applicant’s agreement with the NMFS to construct TE-52.
+On second appeal, the Applicant argues that FEMA’s denial is erroneous because: (1) there is no other federal agency responsible for funding the disaster-related repairs; and (2) FEMA’s denial is incorrect because TE-52 is an eligible “facility.”

 Authorities and Second Appeals